 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

 To eliminate Etols virus our malware researchers recommend scanning your computer with Spyhunter.

 How to protect yourself from ransomware infections?

 Avoid opening attachments or web links added to emails that are received from unknown/suspicious addresses.
-These emails usually are irrelevant but presented as important and official.
-They should not be trusted/their attachments opened.
+These are usually irrelevant but presented as important and official.
+They should not be trusted and the attachments should not be opened.
 Furthermore, download software using direct links and official websites only.
-Update installed software using tools or implemented functions that are provided by official software developers, third party tools should not be used for that.
+Update installed software using tools or implemented functions that are provided by official software developers - third party tools should not be used.
 Software should be activated properly.
-Usage of various 'cracking' tools is a cyber crime and often leads to computer infections.
-One more important thing is to have a reputable anti-virus or anti-spyware installed and to keep it enabled at all times.
+Using various 'cracking' tools is a cyber crime and often leads to computer infections.
+Finally, have reputable anti-virus or anti-spyware software installed and keep it enabled at all times.
 If your computer is already infected with Etols, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Etols ransomware's text file :
+Text presented in Etols ransomware text file :